pluggdapps/pluggdapps/docs/config.rst

 **[mountloc] special section**

-This section is defined by ``Webapps`` platform.
+This section is defined by ``Webapps`` platform, while using ``Pluggdapps`` platform this section is not supported.
 Administrators can mount web application instances on subdomains and script-paths.
 For Eg,

 .. code-block:: ini